Tech-Chess/tech-chess.github.io/_posts/2018-5-6-SpringTournament.md

 # Registration

+See list of advance entries [here](chess.mit.edu/advanceentries).
+Please contact us immediately if there are any errors.

 ## IMPORTANT: FOR (PARENTS OF) MINORS

 If you are a minor planning to play in this event, you **MUST** contact chess (at) mit.edu so that we may provide you with the appropriate forms for your parents/guardian to sign.
 This can be done at the event as well, but **MUST** be completed prior to beginning play.